 What To Do After A Public Transportation Accident

 If you are involved in an accident, no matter which segment of public transportation you are employing, it is important to assess your injuries first.
 If you need immediate medical care, reach out to the emergency services in your area first.
 If you are able to assess the situation at hand prior to receiving medical care, note the information of the service you are using.
 If it is a bus, train or even an Uber or Lyft rideshare vehicle, record the name of the driver or conductor, the time and route, as well as the identifying tags or license number of the carrier.

 With the popularity of cellphone cameras and similar devices, recording the scene around you – including identifying information – can be a simple click of the camera away.
 If there are witnesses to your accident, take down their information as well for future use.

 Next, contact one of the public transportation attorneys at Binder Law Group, PLC to understand how your accident can be reviewed by a professional before the scene, witnesses or operators are compromised by an internal investigation or direction from their superiors.
 Our attorneys will act quickly to help build a case that will allow you to recover the damages you are entitled to.

 The experienced Encino personal injury attorneys at Binder Law Group, PLC are available to help you understand how to proceed properly with a case against the individual, company or manufacturer that caused your injury.
-Contact us today at (818) 740-7667to find the next steps to pursuing the compensation you deserve.
+Contact us today at (818) 659-8588 to find the next steps to pursuing the compensation you deserve.